Criniferous entire maps with absorbing Cantor bouquets: The class

 \begin{discussion} Let us fix $f\in \CB$ and choose any $K>0$ such that $S(f)\subset \D_K$.
 Let $L\geq K$ be any constant sufficiently large such that $f(\D_{K})\subset \D_L$.
 In particular, no preimage of $\C \setminus \D_L$ intersects $\D_{K}$, that is,

 Denote

 Then, for each $z\in \C$ such that $\vert g(z)\vert=\vert f(\lambda z)\vert>L$, by \eqref{eq_defdisj}, $\vert\lambda z\vert>K$, and so $\vert z\vert>e^{8\pi}L$.
 That is,

-By Observation \ref{obs_disj} and Proposition \ref{prop_lambdadisjoint}, $g$ is a disjoint type map in the parameter space of $f$.
+By Proposition \ref{prop_disjoint} and Observation \ref{prop_lambdadisjoint}, $g$ is a disjoint type map in the parameter space of $f$.
 Let $\T_f$ be the set of \emph{tracts} of $f$, defined as the connected components of $f^{-1}\left(\C \setminus \D_L\right)$.
 Next, we fix logarithmic transforms for $f$ and $g$: let

 Note that by \eqref{eq_defdisj}, we have $\T_F \subset \H_{\log K}$.
 Then, the map

 is a logarithmic transform for $g$, since $ \e^{F(w +\log\lambda)}=f(\e^{w +\log\lambda})=f(\lambda\e^{w})=g(\e^{w})=\e^{G(w)}$.
 By the choice of the constant $\lambda$ in \eqref{eq_lambda}, it holds that